Keen to set up a successful Makerspace for your school?

 Makerspaces are an awesome way to engage students in hands-on learning through making.
 Students love the practical experience of creating and problem-solving that goes into making.

+So a makerspace would be a wonderful addition to your school for both students and teachers.
 But your Makerspace will only be as good as the planning and implementation that sits behind it.
 Great classroom teachers are the key to getting students thinking and making in Makerspaces.

 General Makerspace Tips